MK2112/any_to_any.py/README.md

 ## Usage
 1. **Download/Clone**:
-   - Either download the most recent version from this Git repository directly, or use `git clone` to do so
+   - Download the most recent version from this Git repository directly, or use `git clone` to do so
 2. **Python Version**:
    - Ensure you have Python 3.x installed on your system.
 If not, you can download it from the official [Python website](https://www.python.org/downloads/).
 3. **Install Dependencies**: